LukeZGD/Legacy-iOS-Kit/README.md

 # 32bit-OTA-Downgrader
-- Script that can be used to downgrade almost any supported 32-bit device to **iOS 8.4.1**
+- This script can be used to downgrade almost any supported 32-bit device to **iOS 8.4.1**
-- iPhone 4S and some iPad 2 devices also have the option to downgrade to **iOS 6.1.3** (UNTESTED)
 - This can also be used to enter pwnDFU mode for all devices
+- iPhone 4S and some iPad 2 devices also have the option to downgrade to **iOS 6.1.3** (UNTESTED) (iPad 2,3 users have to enter pwnDFU mode manually with tools like [kDFUApp](https://twitter.com/tihmstar/status/661302215928381441?lang=en))

 ### Prerequisites:
 - **Any jailbroken 32-bit iOS device**